KH-ReFined/KH-ReFined/README.md

 12. Because the game's research is still ongoing, this is toogleable only through the config file.
 13. Currently not available in Re: Chain of Memories.

-## Official Addons
+## Official Packs

-Re:Fined has support for addons that add extra functionality to the game.
+Re:Fined has support for packs that add extra functionality to the game.
 This is done so that people don't have to download gigabytes of content that they may not use.
-The current official addons for each game can be seen below, and what they do being listed.
-More addons are planned for the future.
+The current official packs for each game can be seen below, and what they do being listed.
+More packs are planned for the future.

 ### Kingdom Hearts II

 **Music**:
 - `KH-ReFined/KH2-VanillaMusicS1`
-    - The Vanilla Music Addon for Kingdom Hearts II - Re:Fined.
+    - The Vanilla Music Pack for Kingdom Hearts II - Re:Fined.
 (Slot 1)

 - `KH-ReFined/KH2-VanillaMusicS2`
-    - The Vanilla Music Addon for Kingdom Hearts II - Re:Fined.
+    - The Vanilla Music Pack for Kingdom Hearts II - Re:Fined.
 (Slot 2)

 **Resources**:
 - `KH-ReFined/KH2-VanillaHeartlessS1`
-    - The Vanilla Heartless Addon for Kingdom Hearts II - Re:Fined.
+    - The Vanilla Heartless Pack for Kingdom Hearts II - Re:Fined.
 (Slot 1)

 - `KH-ReFined/KH2-VanillaHeartlessS2`
-    - The Vanilla Heartless Addon for Kingdom Hearts II - Re:Fined.
+    - The Vanilla Heartless Pack for Kingdom Hearts II - Re:Fined.
 (Slot 2)

 **Voice Overs**:
 - Work in Progress!

 > [!NOTE]
-> These addons require the use of OpenKH Mod Manager.
+> These packs require the use of OpenKH Mod Manager.

-## Community Addons
+## Community Pack

-The addon system allows the end user to make their own addons for Re:Fined to add their own custom sound packs, music packs, etc. A guide on how to create these packs will be made and posted to the Wiki soon!
+The pack system allows the end user to make their own packs for Re:Fined to add their own custom sound packs, music packs, etc. A guide on how to create these packs will be made and posted to the Wiki soon!

 > [!IMPORTANT]
 > The end user is responsible for all that can go wrong when using community addons.